 The upper panel of Figure 4 shows selected IRFs after a 25 bps interest rate shock when using credit standards as indicator of credit conditions.
 A contractionary monetary policy shock leads to a reduction of real GDP growth and a tightening of credit standards.
-Here, the peak results are significantly larger in the crisis state for real GDP growth (crisis: -16.5 bps, 6q; normal: -10.5 bps, 5q) and for credit standards (crisis: 42.0 bps, 3q; normal: 32.4 bps, 3q).
-However, the IRFs are more enduring in the normal state.
+Here, the peak results are slightly larger in the crisis state for real GDP growth (crisis: -13.9 bps, 5q; normal: -10.6 bps, 5q).
+For credit standards, the peaks are of similar magnitude (crisis: 39.1 bps, 3q; normal: 34.2 bps, 3q).
+In both cases, the IRFs are more enduring in the normal state.
 Taken together with the finding that credit standards are the key determinant of the state weights (see Panel B of Figure 2), these results are indicative of a financial accelerator effect in the euro area.